kuijjerlab/PySNAIL/docs/source/installation.rst

 Example Dataset
 ---------------
-Caiman comes with one example dataset for the users.
-It can be found under the :code:`test` directories.
-The `expression.tsv` contains 10,000 randomly selected genes from `the Mouse ENCODE Project Consortium <https://www.encodeproject.org/reference-epigenome-matrix/?type=Experiment&related_series.@type=ReferenceEpigenome&replicates.library.biosample.donor.organism.scientific_name=Mus+musculus>`_. :
+The CAIMAN packages includes an example dataset for users to test the method on.
+This can be found under the :code:`test` directories.
+The `expression.tsv` contains 10,000 randomly selected genes from `the Mouse ENCODE Project Consortium <https://www.encodeproject.org/reference-epigenome-matrix/?type=Experiment&related_series.@type=ReferenceEpigenome&replicates.library.biosample.donor.organism.scientific_name=Mus+musculus>`_.
+The :code:`groups.tsv` contains the tissue information for each sample.

 .. code-block:: bash